Completing the UCAS form

 Completing your UCAS form

-For applicants who are applying to Medicine and Dentistry courses (as well as Oxbridge), the deadline for submitting the UCAS form is 18:00 (UK time) on 15 October every year.
-The deadline is set by UCAS and we are not able to accept late applications.
+For applicants who are applying to Medicine and Dentistry courses (as well as Oxbridge), the deadline for submitting the UCAS form is the October application deadline as set by UCAS.
+We are not able to accept late applications.

 The UCAS form is your opportunity to tell us about your current qualifications and how you match up to our published entry criteria.
 The form needs to be complete and accurate at the point of submission and is assessed as it is received.

 Please note that we do not normally accept subsequent declarations of additional qualifications or revised predicted grades that are provided to us after the UCAS deadline, so it is important that your form is accurate at the point of submission.

 Applicants who meet the minimum academic requirements for medicine at The University of Manchester progress to the next stage of the selection process.